HackHeroses-2025-WOLI/HackHeroes-2025/README.md

 ### 1. Download project files
 https://github.com/HackHeroses-2025-WOLI/HackHeroes-2025/releases/tag/1.0.0
-extract to desired location and go to `/hardware` folder
+extract to desired location and go to `/hardware` folder (see `/hardware/README.md` for hardware-specific details)

+Additional hardware resources in this repository:

+- `/hardware/models` — device/ML models and related files
+- `/hardware/zdjecia` — zdjęcia / sample images used by the hardware project

 2. Build and upload: